Toward an Asymptotic Efficiency Theory on Regular Parameter Manifolds: Discussions

 In this paper, we extend the classical semiparametric efficiency theory for parameters defined on normed linear spaces to parameter manifolds.
-We extend notions such as regular estimators and DQM or LAN models central to efficiency theory to parameter manifolds.
+We generalize central notions in efficiency theory, such as regular estimators and DQM or LAN models, to parameter manifolds.
 The take-home message of our work is succinctly summarized in Table~\ref{tab:summary}, which essentially tells us how to extend the (semiparametric) efficiency theory currently construed from linear parameter spaces to parameter manifolds by adopting the appropriate geometric vocabulary.
 The theoretical results obtained in our paper legitimize this vocabulary.

 We have demonstrated the applicability of the efficiency theory developed in this paper with two examples in statistics.
-They help unveil the conceptual advantage of our theoretical framework, echoing the points made in Remark~\ref{rem:intuition}.
-These examples are just the tip of the iceberg; there are many more interesting examples that could be worked out in the current framework, including the efficiency bound for quantum observables, which belong to the manifold of strictly positive density matrices \citep{gill2013asymptotic, hall2013quantum}.
+They help reveal the conceptual advantage of our theoretical framework, echoing the points made in Remark~\ref{rem:intuition}.
+These examples are just the tip of the iceberg; there are many more interesting examples that could be worked out in the current framework, including the efficiency bound for quantum observables, which belong to the manifold of strictly positive density matrices \cite{gill2013asymptotic, hall2013quantum, liu2026fermi}.
+We restrict our attention to parameters that lie in a particular type of nonlinear space, namely the Riemannian manifolds.
+We make such a choice to take advantage of the linear structure associated with the tangent spaces.
+It will be interesting to extend our framework to parameters in metric spaces.
+We have also excluded singular cases in our development.
+For nonlinear spaces, singularities or phenomena such as smeariness \cite{hotz2015intrinsic, eltzner2019smeary} may emerge more naturally.
+Developing a general efficiency theory that can handle singularities is an interesting and deep problem to pursue, even when the parameter space is linear \cite{evans2020model}.
+In such cases, the classical parametric rate $n^{-1 / 2}$ is no longer expected, and lower bound techniques may involve more complicated tools such as Fano's or Assouad's lemma \cite{yu1997assouad}, which generally fails to give sharp constants that are the essence of efficiency theory.
+A possible direction is to explore the direction considered in \cite{takatsu2024generalized}, but a concrete strategy is still beyond reach because they directly resort to Hammersley-Chapman-Robbins bound, which will not match the smeary CLT obtained in \cite{eltzner2019smeary}.